What is a data ecosystem?

 Without sharing all the parts of that puzzle – and your output – each participant would end up with just a fraction of the full image.
 They might not even know there’s a bigger picture, let alone be able to see it.

-In a lot of cases, data ecosystems marry commercial and governmental datasets to overcome the barriers to solving emerging problems.
+In a lot of cases, they marry commercial and governmental datasets to overcome the barriers to solving emerging problems.
 And that’s a growing trend.
 In 2021, Statistica found that 81% of telecoms, 73% of banking, and 60% of consumer goods businesses were planning to launch new data-led innovation ecosystem initiatives.

 'Over half of the world’s biggest companies are now actively engaged in data ecosystem models'.